 From time to time, our operational Sustainability & Community Engagement teams will raise awareness of human rights and security risks within the communities, most significantly in relation to artisanal mining.
 Such concerns are raised locally with relevant authorities if we witness such occurrences in the local communities.
 Our teams provide local grievance access points and publicly communicated procedures for the community to raise grievances in line with recommendations and guidance from the UN Guiding Principles on Human Rights ("UNGPs"), IFC/World Bank and OECD.
-The engagement with the community may be verbal/face to face but also be provided via leaflets and posters placed around the community to warn of risks.
+The engagement with the community may be verbal/face to face but also be provided via leaflets and posters placed around the community to warn of risks, as a well as by an MRM-funded local radio station in Namanhumbir, Mozambique.

-We also provide training for all sales and support office staff on anti-money laundering and business ethics and also provide our Auction Partners with template policies to help them comply with principles relating to human rights abuses such as modern slavery.
+We also provide training for all sales and support office staff on anti-money laundering, anti-bribery and corruption and business ethics.